stacklane/docs/🗄/Article/scripting/queries.md

 It is not required that every Model be modified, for example if it doesn't satisfy some condition.
 However consider using `filter(...)` in the case where there are well defined conditions that must be met before updating a model.
-This will also keep your modify function simpler.
+This will also keep the modify function simpler.

-This method works with full Model instances, and should therefore not be used in conjunction with `map(..)`.

-## Semi-Asynchronous
+> {.more}
+>

-For bulk operations the first 10 updates will occur synchronously, before the method returns (before the request ends).
-From a user standpoint this means that up to 10 results will be modified before they view the results or next page.
+> For bulk operations the first 10 updates will occur synchronously, before the method returns (before the request ends).
+> From a user standpoint this means that up to 10 results will be modified before they view the results or next page.
-Any results beyond the first 10 are processed asynchronously in batches, meaning there could be a short delay for a user to see the result of changes to larger batches.
+> Any results beyond the first 10 are processed asynchronously in batches, meaning there could be a
+> short delay for a user to see the result of changes to larger batches.
-This "semi-asynchronous" approach strikes a balance between user expectations on more common (small) operations, while making sure the request time is at a minimum for larger operations.
+> This "semi-asynchronous" approach strikes a balance between user expectations on more common (small) operations,
+> while making sure the request time is at a minimum for larger operations.

 # Embedded Models {#embedded}